villares/python-in-a-visual-context/Processing-Python-py5/LSystem.md

 t
 ```

 We can concatenate letters to form longer strings with the `+` operator.
-An empty string with `''` can be concatenated with otehr strings without changing the result.
+Note that an empty string (`''`) can be concatenated with other strings without changing them (like zero when used in number addition operations).

 ```python
 >>> 'd' + 'o' + 'g'